spruceid/ssx-quickstart/README.md

 In this quickstart we will guide you to build an application by using SSX authorization and storage modules, and integrate with [Rebase](https://github.com/spruceid/rebase) for credential issuance.

-A code-along tutorial can be found in the subfolders README.md and on https://sprucekit.dev/ssx/quickstart.
+A code-along tutorial can be found in the subfolders README.md and in the docs [here](https://www.sprucekit.dev/ssx/quickstart).

 ## Requirements